-Bizagi Modeler is a business process modeling tool used to create business process models in the BPMN 2.0 format.
+Bizagi Modeler is a business process modelling tool used to create as is and to be process models in the BPMN 2.0 format.
 It is a collaborative and intuitive business process mapping tool that lets you create and document the business processes which can be stored and accessed from a central cloud repository.

 3. Bonita BPM